 Women’s History Month is celebrated every March in the United States and in countries around the world.
 It's a time to honor the trailblazers of the past—including suffragists, politicians, inventors, and artists—as well as discuss the pressing issues women face today.
 To understand more about why we dedicate every March to women’s history, check out the facts below.

 1. National Women’s Day started in New York.

 Theresa Malkiel, an activist who served on the women’s committee of the Socialist Party of America, established the first “National Women's Day” on February 28, 1909.
 She was joined by a crowd of more than 2000 at a theater in Manhattan for speeches on equal rights and some spirited singing.
 The 1910 installment took place at the famed Carnegie Hall.

 2. The first International Women’s Day debuted in Europe soon after.

-The need to celebrate women soon spread to Europe, and again, it was the socialists leading the way.
+The desire to celebrate women soon spread to Europe, and again, it was the socialists leading the way.
 At the Second International Socialist Women’s Conference in Copenhagen in 1910, a German activist named Clara Zetkin proposed naming a day to honor working women in Europe.
 (Current celebrations, she reasoned, were much too focused on the bourgeoisie.)
 The following year, on March 19, the first International Women's Day was celebrated.
 Eventually, March 8 was chosen as the permanent date for the festivities.
-The date's selection was far from random: In addition to celebrating women, March 8 also honors the anniversary of a 1917 strike that helped spark the Russian Revolution.
+The date’s selection was far from random: In addition to celebrating women, March 8 also honors the anniversary of a 1917 strike that helped spark the Russian Revolution.